GES

 Effects of National Emergency on Federal Structure

-A National Emergency transforms the federal Constitution into a unitary one.
-On the distribution of legislative powers: Article 250 — Parliament gets the power to legislate on any subject in the State List during Emergency (this power continues for 6 months after the Emergency ceases).
-On the distribution of executive powers: Article 353(a) — the Union executive can direct any state on the manner of exercising its executive power; Article 353(b) — Parliament can confer legislative and executive powers on Union officers.
-On financial relations: Article 354 — the President can modify the constitutional provisions relating to the distribution of revenues between Centre and States; the modifications remain in force until the end of the financial year following the end of the Emergency.
-On the Fundamental Rights: Article 358 — the six freedoms under Article 19 (speech, assembly, association, movement, residence, profession) are AUTOMATICALLY suspended during Emergency, but ONLY when the Emergency is on the ground of war or external aggression (NOT armed rebellion — this distinction was added by the 44th Amendment).
-Article 359 — the President can, by order, suspend the right to move any court for enforcement of Fundamental Rights specified in the order (except Art 20 and 21, which are non-suspendable since the 44th Amendment).
-Note the difference: Art 358 is automatic suspension of Art 19 rights; Art 359 is suspension of the right to move courts for enforcement (not the rights themselves).
-On Parliament's tenure: the Lok Sabha's term can be extended by one year at a time during Emergency (Art 83(2)), but elections must be held within 6 months after the Emergency ceases.
+National Emergency transforms the Constitution from federal to unitary.
+Effects by category: Legislative: Art 250 — Parliament can legislate on ANY State List subject (power continues 6 months after Emergency ends).
+Executive: Art 353(a) — Centre can direct states on executive matters; Art 353(b) — Parliament can confer powers on Union officers.
+Financial: Art 354 — President can modify Centre-State revenue distribution (until financial year end after Emergency).
+Fundamental Rights: Art 358 — Art 19 freedoms (speech, assembly, association, movement, residence, profession) AUTOMATICALLY suspended — but ONLY during war/external aggression, NOT armed rebellion (44th Amendment distinction).
+Art 359 — President can suspend the right to MOVE COURTS for enforcement of specified FRs (except Art 20 and 21, non-suspendable since 44th Amendment).
+Critical distinction: Art 358 = automatic suspension of Art 19 RIGHTS; Art 359 = suspension of the right to SEEK ENFORCEMENT (not the rights themselves).
+Parliament's tenure: LS term extendable by 1 year at a time during Emergency (Art 83(2)); elections within 6 months after Emergency ends.

 Revocation of National Emergency and the 1975 Experience